azzimccc/ReactTodo/README.md

 # ReactTodo

-An app built for the purpose of learning, understanding Avalonia
+An app built for the purpose of learning, understanding Avalonia and ReactiveUI